 5. Reduces Symptoms of Lactose Intolerance

 Lactobacillus consumes lactose in milk and transforms it into lactic acid that may be easier for individuals to digest.
 Lactic acid in yogurt reduces symptoms of lactose intolerance in individuals who are lactase-deficient.
-The beneficial effect appears to be a result of the lactic acid bacteria in fermented milk, increasing lactase in the small intestine.
+This may be because the lactic acid bacteria in the milk causes an increase of lactase in the small intestine.
+(10)